Nelvana: 1990s

-Following Babar's success, the studio acquired the rights to animated series based on Hergé's The Adventures of Tintin, Maurice Sendak's Little Bear, Joanna Cole's The Magic School Bus and the British comic strip Rupert Bear.
+Following Babars success, the studio acquired the rights to animated series based on Hergé's The Adventures of Tintin, Maurice Sendak's Little Bear, Joanna Cole's The Magic School Bus and the British comic strip Rupert Bear.
 Nelvana had self-made successes of its own during the 1990s, such as Eek!
 The Cat, Dog City (with The Jim Henson Company) and Ned's Newt (with TMO Film GmbH).
 Less successful was its animated series for children, Roseanne Barr's Little Rosey, for the American Broadcasting Company, which was cancelled in 1991, after its first season.

 In Autumn 1993, Nelvana signed a multi-year project to co-produce five feature films for Paramount Pictures, with Kathleen Kennedy and Frank Marshall co-producing; the first two began co-production the following summer, at a cost of over US$20 million each.
 Three of the projects were based on books by E. B. White (The Trumpet of the Swan), Clive Barker (The Thief of Always) and Graeme Base (The Sign of the Seahorse); an original co-production called Mask Vision was also in the works.

 However, none of those films ever made it past the finishing stage.
 During the 1990s, another set of features from Nelvana was distributed by various companies.
 A 1993 live-action psychological thriller called Malice came out under the Columbia Pictures banner; 1997 saw the studio's retelling of Pippi Longstocking from Warner Bros.; and Babar: King of the Elephants was released in Canada by Alliance Atlantis in 1999.
 Among them, only Malice would go on to achieve box-office success in North America.
 Its US$46 million gross was the highest ever attained by a Nelvana co-production, doubling what the first Care Bears Movie received during its original release.

 In 1993, Nelvana along with Galaxy Films and De Souza Productions co-produced Cadillacs and Dinosaurs for the CBS network, based on the comic book of the same name (formally known as Xenozoic Tales) by Mark Schultz.
 It only lasted one season.